 01 of 06

 Although it's a weekly family meal for many Moroccans, couscous with chicken is also a favorite to serve at social gatherings and special occasions.
 Chicken, lamb or beef may be used.

 The two most popular couscous preparations are with an assortment of seven vegetables or with a sweet, syrupy caramelized onion and raisin garnish called tfaya.
 However, It's increasingly common to see the tfaya used as a garnish to vegetable couscous as shown here–so good!

 02 of 06

-Arguably one of Morocco's most famous dishes, chicken bastilla is an incredibly tasty fusion of flavors and textures.
+Arguably one of Morocco's most famous dishes, Moroccan chicken Bastilla is an incredibly tasty fusion of flavors and textures.
 Think of it as an elegant meat pie unlike any other.
 Saffron flavored chicken, an omelet cooked in an onion-herb sauce, and sweetened fried almonds are all baked within paper-thin pastry.
 Cinnamon and powdered sugar are used to decorate and garnish the bastilla.

 Traditionally bastillas were made as one large communal pie, but it is now common to also shape them into individual serving size.
 They can be fully prepped in advance and frozen until baking time.